Yoga | योग – The Combination Of Physical And Mental Exercises

-One of the benefits of yoga is that you can choose a yoga style that’s tailored to your lifestyle, such as hot yoga, power yoga, relaxation yoga, prenatal yoga, etc. Whether you prefer to practice at home, in a private session, while watching a DVD or at a studio or gym, there are a huge variety of options available to suit your goals and needs.
+One of the benefits of yoga is that you can choose a yoga style that’s tailored to your lifestyle, such as hot yoga, power yoga, relaxation yoga, prenatal yoga, etc. Whether you prefer to practice at home, in a private session, while watching a DVD or at a studio or gym, there is a huge variety of options available to suit your goals and needs.

 If you’re a yoga beginner, hatha yoga, which focuses on basic postures at a comfortable pace, would be great for you.
-If you want to increase strength through using more of your own body’s resistance, power yoga may be right for you.
+If you want to increase strength by using more of your own body’s resistance, power yoga may be right for you.

 If you’re ready for a deeper practice, Bikram also called “hot yoga” may be just what you’re looking for.
 In Bikram yoga, the room temperature is set to around 105 degrees Fahrenheit, resulting in a greater elimination of toxins from the body through the increased production of sweat.
 No matter your fitness level, fat percentage, or health history, yoga has a style for you.

 Yoga is great for reducing stress and allowing for greater relaxation.
-Once you get into Yoga though, you learn that it is so much more than just a way to workout and keep in shape.
+Once you get into Yoga though, you learn that it is so much more than just a way to work out and keep in shape.

-It is a philosophy, a passion and a way of life for many of those involved in Yoga.
+It is a philosophy, a passion, and a way of life for many of those involved in Yoga.
 While you may be getting into yoga for the exercise, you may soon find yourself wrapped in the philosophy and spirituality that Yoga brings along with it.